Michele Armano - Personal Profiles

 - geophysics, fluids in porous media, oil and gas reservoirs detection and characterization.

-Since late 2017, I have been working on the scientific and operational design of the ACES (Atomic Clock Ensemble in Space) mission, where I am the calibration and operations scientist.
-ACES will comprise two high-precision atomic clocks and will be deployed on-board the International Space Station (ISS).
+Since late 2017, I have been working on the scientific and operational design of the Atomic Clock Ensemble in Space (ACES) mission, where I am the calibration and operations scientist.
+ACES will comprise two high-precision atomic clocks and will be deployed on-board the International Space Station.
 Via high-fidelity micro-wave links, the ACES time signal will be compared to the best clocks on Earth to perform precision measurements of the gravitational redshift, study the time dependence of fundamental constants and more.

-Occasionally, I am lecturing at University on orbital mechanics, rocket performance, control theory and space operations.
+I am regularly lecturing at University on orbital mechanics, rocket performance, control theory and space operations.

 See list on NASA/ADS